ezwiefel/aml-mlops-mlflow/README.md

 # Azure Machine Learning - MLFlow with XGBoost - CLI Method
-An example of using MLFlow to train an XGBoost model on Azure Machine Learning compute and deploy to Azure Databricks as a Spark UDF
+An example of using MLFlow to train an XGBoost model on Azure Machine Learning compute using the `az ml` cli and a Makefile to make running repetitive `az ml` commands much easier.

-The files in the "azureml" folder are meant to be run in the context of AML and AML Compute

-The file in the "databricks" folder is meant to be run on Azure Databricks.

 Prepare workspace:
 ```shell